 In another wonderful coincidence, they actually documented the full process of making the very brew that we drank, I have a new appreciation now for how much work, time, and passion is involved, this is a 5 day time lapse:

 We drank the first cup of ayahuasca around 10PM I believe (there were no clocks, phones were powered off, we had arrived much earlier, around 6PM).
 Some other ceremonies just give you one cup, but Sound of Light essentially gives you as much as you want or need, one cup at a time, repeating every two hours, if not much happens after the first cup, they’ll give you a bigger portion for the second.
 After the initial drink there was a little singing and dancing (which I could have done without), then we sat down on our mattresses.
 I felt the medicine kicking in before I had sat down.
 I had read that lying down brings on the most powerful visions, while sitting or standing makes it less intense, so I laid down almost the entire night, mostly with eyes shut, as I wanted the most intense visions possible.

 Before the ceremony began, Dean and I joked about another friend who had told us to "Say hi to God for me".
 This simple thought actually made its way into my experience, where I was in fact able to tell God that this friend wanted to say hi, and a picture of this friend appeared then zoomed out to a larger view of the earth, and then the picture "died" with its "remains" being recycled back into the earth by vines and vegetation like a time lapse photography video.

-This was just the start of what turned out to be the most stunning, awe-inspiring, profound experience of my life.
+This was just the start of what turned out to be one of the most stunning, awe-inspiring, profound experiences of my life.